 Find out how we're revitalising the heart of Te Awa Kairangi ki Tai Lower Hutt.

-- integrate Te Wai Takamori o Te Awa Kairangi (formerly RiverLink) works with the city centre
+- responds to the latest designs for Te Wai Takamori o Te Awa Kairangi (formerly RiverLink) works within the city centre

 What else is happening?